rewatiramansahu/FullStack-MERN/README.md

 Webp       application/webp    	Web Picture                    .webp

-## Purpose of Various Image Types
+Purpose of Various Image Types:

-## PNG, APNG

-High Definition, More Pixel Depth
+PNG, APNG                :  High Definition, More Pixel Depth
                            More memory space required.
                            You have to use PNG type only for downloads.

-## JPG

-High Definition, Good Pixel Depth [less than PNG]
+JPG                        :  High Definition, Good Pixel Depth [less than PNG]
                            It is compressed image format.
 Less memory space.
                            You have to use JPG for on screen presentation.

-## GIF

-Only 256 colors, Less Pixels
+GIF                        :  Only 256 colors, Less Pixels
                            Memory is same like JPG.
                            It can be animated.
                            You have to use for buttons, logos, bullets, borders background patterns etc..

-## SVG

-It is not pixel based.
+SVG                        : It is not pixel based.
                           It is vector based image.
                           It is an XML format image.
                           You have to use for architectural diagrams, flow charts, maps, icons etc.

-## Webp

-It is embedded into page and intergrated into page.
+Webp                    : It is embedded into page and intergrated into page.
                           You can't separate from page.

-## ICO

-It is used for shortcut icons [favicon]
+ICO                        : It is used for shortcut icons [favicon]

-## Embed Images into Web Page
+Embed Images into Web Page:
 - You can embed image into web page by using <img> element.
 - It provides various attributes

-## src

-It refers to image path and name
+src                : It refers to image path and name
         alt                : It refers to alternative text to display when image fails to load.
         title                : It defines a tooltip to display when mouse is over image.